Extensions¶

 |

 These fields are largely self-explanatory, but additional details for output_txt are provided below. output_txt is constructed for build_end, submit_end, binary_execute_end, and check_end events.
 The harness searches for files of a specific naming convention when each of those events is encountered.
-For build_end, the OTH reads the last 64 kB from output_build.txt, which is a file automatically created by the harness to store the output of the build process.
+For build_end, the OTH reads the last 1 kB from output_build.txt, which is a file automatically created by the harness to store the output of the build process.
 For submit_end, the OTH reads the submit.err file, which is also automatically created by the harness during job submission.
-For binary_execute_end, the OTH looks for a file with the extension .o${job_id}, and reads the last 64 kB from that file.
+For binary_execute_end, the OTH looks for a file with the extension .o${job_id}, and reads the last 1 kB from that file.
 This file is not automatically created by the harness.
 For check_end, the OTH looks for a file named output_check.txt, which is automatically created by the harness to store output from the check script.

-Logging application metrics to InfluxDB¶
+Logging application metrics to a database¶

-To enable this extension, simply create a file named metrics.txt in the Run_Archive directory of a test launch (ie, /Path/to/Tests/$app/$test/Run_Archive/$test_id/metrics.txt).
-This file must exist by the end of the report_cmd execution.
+The metrics.txt file must exist by the end of the report_cmd execution (report_cmd is defined in the test’s rgt_test_input.ini file).
 A common place to create metrics.txt is in the check script, check_cmd.
 Each line of this file must conform to one of the following formats:

 # Comment lines begin with hashtags